jawadraza786/kernel-vuln-detector/README.md

 **Original research results:**
 - 71.4% reduction in manual vulnerability analysis time
-- 90% detection accuracy across evaluated samples
+- 90% detection accuracy across evaluated samples (tested against a labeled dataset of known CVEs and clean kernel driver code)

 ---

 ## Background

-Manual Linux kernel vulnerability analysis is time-consuming and doesn't scale.
-Researchers typically review thousands of lines of C code looking for patterns — buffer overflows, use-after-free, race conditions — that are subtle and easy to miss under time pressure.
+Manual Linux kernel vulnerability analysis doesn't scale.
+A single subsystem can span tens of thousands of lines of C — and the bugs that matter most are subtle: a freed pointer not nulled before reuse, a lock missing in a concurrent path, an integer truncation that only triggers on specific hardware.
+Human reviewers miss these under time pressure, and traditional static analysis tools like `sparse` and Coccinelle, while powerful, require precise rule definitions that don't generalize well to novel patterns.

-This project explored using an LLM to assist that process: given a kernel code snippet, the model identifies vulnerability patterns, maps them to CWE identifiers, and surfaces the likely location and impact — in seconds rather than hours.
+This project explored a different approach: use an LLM as a pattern-recognition layer.
+Given a kernel code snippet, the model identifies vulnerability classes, maps them to CWE identifiers, and surfaces the likely location and impact — in seconds rather than hours.

+### Why LLMs for this?

+The hypothesis was that LLMs trained on large code corpora would have internalized the *semantic* patterns that make kernel code dangerous — not just syntactic rules, but the contextual reasoning a human reviewer applies ("this pointer was freed three calls ago; anything that touches it downstream is suspect").
+Static analyzers work forward from rules; LLMs can work backward from outcome patterns.

+The tradeoff is confidence calibration: a static analyzer either fires or doesn't; an LLM produces a judgment that may be wrong in ways that are harder to predict.
+That's why the evaluation harness and the limitations section below matter.

+### Research Design

+The original lab work used a curated dataset of:
+- Known CVEs from the Linux kernel CVE database (positive samples)
+- Clean, reviewed kernel driver code from mainline (negative samples)
+- The evaluation metric was precision and recall across vulnerability classes, with manual review of false positives to understand failure modes

-The original research was conducted in a lab environment using a curated dataset of known CVEs and clean kernel driver samples.
-This prototype reconstructs the core approach and makes it runnable with the Anthropic API.
+This prototype reconstructs the core detection approach and makes it runnable against the Anthropic API.
+The original dataset was not open-sourced; the sample files here are independently written to demonstrate the same vulnerability patterns.

 ---